ibm-cloud-docs/Cloudant/guides/mvcc.md

 ```
 {: codeblock}

-At this point,
+Now,
 conflicts affecting the document are resolved.
-You can verify this by `GET`ting the document again with the `conflicts` parameter set to `true`.
+You can verify the status by `GET`ting the document again with the `conflicts` parameter set to `true`.